 One of the best ways to improve skills is to learn from feedback.
-Peer review takes Skills Development to the next level, enabling a student to learn from his "audience", as his fellow students provide the feedback, sharing what they learned from the performance, offer additional ways to perform\ improve the skill, etc.
+Peer review takes Skills Development to the next level, enabling a learner to learn from their "audience", as the fellow learners provide the feedback, sharing what they learned from the performance, offer additional ways to perform\ improve the skill, etc.

 A learner uploads a video, fellow learners provide time-base feedback on the performance.